josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 In my mind, there's little difference between calling somebody who prompts their way to a website a web developer, and calling a guy dispensing medical advice via ChatGPT a doctor.

-Both are bestowing an unearned title, and it is not possible to be okay with this arrangement unless you have a severely deficient definition of what that title means.
+Both are bestowing an unearned title, and it is not possible to be okay with this arrangement without a severely deficient definition of what that title means.

 <SideNote>